christianh814/openshift-toolbox/network_policy/readme.md

 oc project myproject
 ```

 You need to deny ALL traffic coming into your namespace.
-This essentially "breaks" your project as ALL traffic (wanted and unwanted alike) is blocked.

 ```
 oc create -f default-deny.yaml
 ```

+^ This essentially "breaks" your project as ALL traffic (wanted and unwanted alike) is blocked.

 ## Allow Router/K8S

-Next, you want to be able to have the router/kubernetes to be able to access your namespace. (this makes your app "browsable")
+Next, you want to be able to have the router/kubernetes to be able to access your namespace.

 ```
 oc create -f allow-from-default-namespace.yml
 ```

+^ this makes your app "browsable"

 ## Allow Pod access